KouseiMusic/Chanoko/README.md

 **Standalone + BlackHole**: Install the [`BlackHole`](https://github.com/ExistentialAudio/BlackHole) virtual audio driver, set `Chanoko` output to `BlackHole` in macOS `Audio MIDI Setup`, and route `BlackHole` as an input track in your DAW.
 This allows you to record the output in real time or resample it.

-**AU / VST3**: Plugin formats are under development.
+**Audio Unit (AU) & VST3**: Plugins formats are under development.
 When available they will support full parameter automation and direct DAW audio routing without `BlackHole`.

 ---